jacblo/yuda_assembly/website/README.md

 1. Clone the repository
 2. Navigate to the project directory: `cd yuda_assembly` (don't cd into website, it's used as a module)
 3. Install the dependencies: `pipenv install`
+4. Put the monaco installation in static/vs (it can be a link to the monaco editor folder, or a copy of it)
 4. Start the development server: `flask --app website run --port XXXX --`

 ## Features